-In adults, the most common site of dislocation is the shoulder.
+Dislocation usually involves the body's larger joints.
+In adults, the most common site of the injury is the shoulder.
 In children, it's the elbow.
-Dislocation usually involves the body's larger joints.
-Because of its position on the hand, however, your thumb is also vulnerable if forcibly bent the wrong way.
+Your thumb and fingers also are vulnerable if forcibly bent the wrong way.

 The injury will temporarily deform and immobilize your joint and may result in sudden and severe pain and swelling.
 A dislocation requires prompt medical attention to return your bones to their proper positions.